FedericoBustaffa/obsidian/notes/ai_fundamentals/uncertainty.md

 and this means that we can deal with three small tables instead of one giant table.

+So now we can answer queries by applying marginalization, also based on some assumption.
+But still the number of terms can be high due to the fact that we need to take into account also probabilities of unknown environment states.

+Actually we don't have to, and what is usually done is to keep in the $KB$ only what we know, what is _adjacent_ to it is called **frontier** and we ignore the rest.
+This last step can usually be done exploiting independence.

+Now in order to answer a query on state in the frontier we have much less computation to make.

 ## References

 - [[artificial_intelligence_fundamentals]]